Summary

 Origen and Arius agree that:

-Three divine realities exist, namely, the Father, Son, and Holy Spirit.
+2. Three divine hupostaseis (realities) exist (the Father, Son, and Holy Spirit).

-The Son is subordinate to the Father.
-However, this is not really surprising because all theologians during and before Arius’ time described the Son as subordinate to the Father.
+6. The Son is subordinate to the Father.
+(All theologians before and during Arius’ time described the Son as subordinate.)

-The Son is God.
-In fact, all theologians of the first three centuries described the Son as “God.”
-However, the Greek and Latin words that are translated as “God” may also be translated as “god.”
-The question is, therefore, in cases such as Origen and Arius, who regarded the Son as subordinate to the Father, should theos be translated as “God” or as “god?”
-See – How should theos be translated?
+10. The Son is God (or divine).
+(All theologians of the first three centuries described the Son as “God.”
+However, the Greek and Latin words translated as “God” may also be translated as “god.”
+The question is, in cases such as Origen and Arius who regarded the Son as subordinate to the Father, should theos be translated as “God” or as “god?”
+See – How should theos be translated?)

 Differences